Les erreurs à éviter lors de l'achat d'équipements de gym

-1. Not Assessing One's Needs and Objectives
+1. Not Assessing Your Needs and Goals

 Before making a purchase, clearly define your fitness goals.
 Do you want to lose weight, gain muscle mass, improve your cardiovascular endurance, or all of the above?
 Choose equipment that aligns with your goals and not the other way around.

-2. Ignore Available Space
+2. Ignoring Available Space

 3. Neglecting Quality and Durability

-4. Ignore Security Aspects
+4. Ignoring Safety Aspects

-5. Failing to Test the Equipment
+5. Failing to Test Equipment

 6. Neglecting Maintenance and Upkeep

-7. Focus Only on Price
+7. Focusing Only on Price

 Conclusion